Product OS··12 min read

 The Demo Gap: What Most Vendors Actually Show

-The research consistently supports this hierarchy.
+What demo formats do connected product vendors currently use, and how do they rank by prospect engagement and conversion?
+The vast majority of connected product vendors — even well-funded, established ones — still rely on screenshots, recorded walkthroughs, or sandbox environments that require a sales engineer to navigate on the prospect's behalf.
+This creates a measurable gap between what buyers want and what they receive.
 Interactive demos generate 2–3x more qualified pipeline than static decks.
-Forrester's analysis of enterprise software sales found that buyers who complete a self-guided product experience are 2.4x more likely to move to a formal evaluation than those who only receive a vendor presentation.
-Demos with a physical interaction component (scanning a real code, touching a real product) generate the highest conversion to a first sales conversation.
-Prospects who self-qualify through a live demo arrive at discovery calls more informed, more convinced, and more ready to discuss timelines.
+Forrester's analysis of enterprise software sales found that buyers who complete a self-guided product experience are 2.4x more likely to move to a formal evaluation than those who only received a vendor presentation.
+Demos with a physical interaction component — scanning a real code, receiving a real notification on a personal device — generate the highest conversion to a first sales conversation of all formats.
+Prospects who self-qualify through a live physical demo arrive at discovery calls more informed, more convinced, and more ready to discuss implementation timelines.
+The hierarchy is consistent: static screenshots produce the lowest engagement, scannable physical demos produce the highest, and everything in between maps predictably between those poles.

 What a Great Connected Product Demo Looks Like